stbenjam/foreman_abrt/README.md

 The plugins require both Foreman and smart-proxy to be version 1.7 or later.

 The plugins have been tested on Fedora 19, RHEL 6 and RHEL 7.
+Versions of the plugins compatible with Katello are `foreman_abrt-0.0.4` and `smart_proxy_abrt-0.0.6`.

 To have hosts automatically send ureports to Foreman, you need to have ABRT 2.1.11 or higher installed on them.
 RHEL 7 and Fedora 19 and higher satisfy